NVIDIA/ContrastiveLosses4VRD/README.md

 cd $ROOT
 mkdir data
 ```
+If necessary, one may edit the `DATA_DIR` field in lib/core/config.py to change the expected path to the data directory.

 ### OpenImages/OpenImages_mini
 Download it [here](https://drive.google.com/open?id=1GeUEsiS9Z3eRYnH1GPUz99wjQwjcHl6n).
 Unzip it under the data folder.
 You should see an `openimages_v4` folder unzipped there.
 It contains .json annotation files for both OpenImages and OpenImages_mini, which is a subset of the former created by us including 4500 train and 1000 test images.
 The .json files are created based on the original .csv annotations.